-Last year my company was helping a client promote their new blockchain based startup.
-In doing so we needed to hire various service providers to help us along the way.
+In the early part of 2018, my partner and I were helping a client promote their new blockchain based startup.
+In doing so we needed to hire on various service providers to help us along the way.
 This included a number of article and press release writers, social network promoters and social influencers.

 Some of these service providers wanted to be paid in crypto, which made sense considering the space we were working in.
 The process was always the same, we would agree on the terms of service, set deadlines for completion, and then settle on a price.
 The service provider would then send an invoice, along with a wallet address to send funds to.

 It all sounds normal up to this point, but this is where it started to go wrong.

 After sending the agreed crypto amounts to the wallet addresses that were sent, a number of these service providers backed out of their offers.
 I could not believe it!
 In the space of a week we had 3 different people refuse to deliver as promised, even after they received payment, accounting for more than $20,000 in lost funds.